Located at 2710 Dayton-Springfield Road, Springfield, Ohio 45506

 Mad River Gorge Google Locator Map

-Check this link for some amazing video taken during our major cleanup and grand opening, provided by Broken Rotor Pictures:
+For amazing video taken during our major cleanup and grand opening, provided by Broken Rotor Pictures, click the links below:

 The Clark County Park District’s latest acquisition is a big win for rock climbing enthusiasts in the region, as it is Ohio’s largest natural rock-climbing area.